Maggeych/vimbaGrabber/README.md

 # vimbaGrabber
 Simple grabber recording **synchronized videos** from all connected [Allied Vision Technologies](https://www.alliedvision.com/) USB 3.0 cameras using the Vimba SDK.
+It outputs the raw lossless h264 encoded video stream.
+In case your program can't read the raw frame data you need to pack it into a video container using ffmpeg.
+For example in order to pack a proper Matroska (*.mkv) container while still using a lossless compression run:
+`ffmpeg -c:v libx264 -crf 0 -i vimba_camera00.raw vimba_camera00.mkv`
 ## Building on Ubuntu 16.04
 0. Install build essentials: `sudo apt-get install build-essential`.
 1. Install video encoder dependencies: `sudo apt-get install libavcodec-dev libswscale-dev libavdevice-dev libavfilter-dev libavformat-dev`.